3lectrologos/checkmate/README.md

 Set `Request.is_linked_list` to `True` to enable custom L5 linked lists (default is `False`).
 Any list in `input_args` or `output_args` will then be converted to a L5 linked list, and all L5 linked list operations are available to use.

+Linked list arguments have the form `[[1, 2, 3], 0]`, where the first element contains the list values, and the second the location of the pointer.
+The pointer location for `output_args` can be `None`, in which case any location will be considered correct.
 ```python
 from checkmate import Request, run_tests, ResultType